Natural or Engineered: Choosing the Right Stone

 • Maintenance

 The beauty of any stone within a kitchen or bathroom is that whether you choose a natural or engineered variety, the maintenance level will be comparatively low.
-For bathrooms and wet areas, stone can endure prolonged contact with water without telltale staining.
-However, this is more true of engineered stones such as quartz than natural stones such as granite.
-As granite, marble and especially limestone are porous materials they must be sealed to prevent damage and staining.
-There will, therefore, eventually be a need to re-seal the surface in order to maintain the longevity of the stone.
-So for natural stone to be right for you, it is important to install it with this expectation.
-Converseley, a highly engineered stone like dekton does not ever require a sealing process so maintenance of your worktop is no issue.
+Choosing the right stone and understanding maintenance needs are key when it comes to Natural or Engineered.
+Stone can endure prolonged contact with water without telltale staining for bathrooms and wet areas.
+However, this is more true of engineered stones such as quartz than natural stones like granite.
+As granite, marble, and especially limestone are porous materials, they must be sealed to prevent damage and staining.
+There will, therefore, eventually be a need to re-seal the surface to maintain the longevity of the stone.
+So, for natural stone to be right for you, it is important to install it with this expectation.
+Conversely, a highly engineered stone like Dekton does not ever require a sealing process, making maintenance a non-issue for your worktop.

 • Durability